marykasp/RB101/lesson_2/pseudo_code.md

 - add the two integers together and return the value

 START

-SET number1 = integer value or GET number from a user SET number2 = integer value or GET number from a user
+- SET number1 = integer value or GET number from a user
+- SET number2 = integer value or GET number from a user

 Add numbers together inside method, return value

-SET result = return value of method call
+- SET result = return value of method call

-READ value of result, PRINT result
+PRINT result

 ### a method that takes an array of strings, and returns a string that is all those strings concatenated together